technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 The query tracks failures in a primary service endpoint and correlates them with failures in dependent services within the same time windows.
 The `['Impact Severity']` classification gives you immediate triage guidance based on how many downstream services are affected.

+This is the query I wish I'd had during every major incident I've worked.
+Instead of "is this related?" you get "here's the blast radius, here's the severity, here's what's affected."
+The fifteen minutes you'd spend manually checking dependent services becomes fifteen seconds of reading a table.

 **Adapt for your environment:**

 - Replace the endpoint names with your actual service dependencies